Neurotechnology-Exploration-Team/DataCollector/README.md

   - Each LSL stream will be saved to a separate CSV file.
 There should be no blank values.
 - Once all tests have been completed, the window will automatically close.

+> By default, only EEG data is recorded.
+To enable other data streams, modify the `SUPPORTED_STREAMS` booleans in
+> `config.py`.

 ## Contributors

 **Principal Investigator:** [Alex Burbano](mailto:arb8590@rit.edu)